sjhloco/create_vmware_vs_vm/README.md

 ### TODO

-Upgrade Ansible to 2.10 and convert these playbooks to use collections Add cluster option to all the roles and test deploying using cluster.
+Upgrade Ansible to 2.10 and convert these playbooks to use collections.\
+Add cluster option to all the roles and test deploying using cluster.\
 Try injecting values using vApps in *vmware_guest >> vapp_properties* (not added to *vm_iso* role yet) and *vmware_deploy_ovf >> properties* (already in *vm_ovf* role).